 Do your kids love butterflies?
 Mine do, and so we are always looking for some fun butterfly crafts.
 We just made some adorable ones, and I love the ability to change up the looks of them just by switching up the color paper you use.
 So pull up a chair and learn how to make a paper butterfly.
-I’ve even included a free template for you to download to make this butterfly.
+I've even included a free template for you to to make this butterfly.
 This easy craft for kids is perfect for your little butterfly lover.
+You might also enjoy making this Worm Pencil Holder.

 How to Make a Paper Butterfly - Easy Craft for Kids